Customize Consent Preferences

 Gettó Gulyás

-A cozy Hungarian restaurant inside Budapest’s party district, also known as the old Jewish Quarter.
-The restaurant’s name makes its culinary priorities clear — the short menu features the heart of Magyar cuisine with staples like goulash, chicken and veal paprikash (€10-14), and various seasonal vegetable stews called főzelék.
-“Gettó” refers to the Jewish ghetto, what this neighborhood became during the winter of 1944, the darkest time of WWII in Budapest.
+A cozy, reasonably-priced Hungarian restaurant inside Budapest’s party district, also known as the old Jewish Quarter.
+The restaurant’s name makes its culinary priorities clear — the menu features all the staples of Hungarian cuisine like goulash, chicken and veal paprikash, and various seasonal vegetable stews called főzelék.
+A highly popular place so reservations are recommended.

 What to eat: goulash soup, chicken paprikash, stew dishes, Gundel palacsinta, and túrógombóc